healthinnovation/epi-rgee/content/installation.md

 ---

-Having identified the python version, the next step is to set the path as the new Python environment for rgee, for this we use the following function <mark style="background-color: blue;color:white;">use_python("PUT-HERE-THE-PYTHON3-VERSION-PATH")<mark>
+After identifying the python version, the next step is to set the path for the new Python environment for rgee, for this you can use the following function <mark style="background-color: blue;color:white;">use_python("PUT-HERE-THE-PYTHON3-VERSION-PATH")</mark>

 ```
 use_python("C:/Users/Windows 10/anaconda3/python.exe")